diegomgarcia/force_inject/packages/force_inject/README.md

 [![publisher: diegogarcia.ca](https://img.shields.io/badge/publisher-diegogarcia.ca-blue)](https://pub.dev/publishers/diegogarcia.ca)

-🛠️ A lightweight, zero-runtime-dependency Dependency Injection (DI) container for Dart.
+🛠️ A lightweight, zero runtime dependency Dependency Injection (DI) container for Dart.
 🌌 Inspired by .NET Core and powered by the Force.
 **This is the Way.**

 ## ✨ Features

 - Constructor-based dependency injection
-- Support for `singleton`, `transient`, and `scoped lifetimes
+- Support for `singleton`, `transient`, and `scoped` lifetimes
-- Zero dependencies — pure Dart
+- Named & tagged service resolution
+- Scoped service overrides for testing and previews
 - No code generation, no mirrors
+- No runtime dependencies — pure Dart
+- Fully compatible with Flutter, CLI, and server
 - Inspired by C#/.NET Core DI patterns
 - Lightweight, test-friendly, and easy to integrate